 Heading overseas?
-Don’t get stung by steep roaming charges.
+Don’t get stung by steep international roaming charges.

 A mobile phone is an essential travel accessory.
 But no one wants to return from an overseas jaunt to face thousands of dollars in excess roaming charges.

 Compare international roaming mobile plans

 How to save on global roaming